 Why Parliamentary Procedure?

-Do you ever wonder why a meeting is so awful?
-Would you like it to be better?
+Do you attend meetings that seem to take forever and accomplish very little?
+Would you like them to be better?
 If so, parliamentary procedure is for you.
 If you are the one in charge, knowing the rules can help gain control over a meeting and get your organization through necessary business quickly and efficiently.

 What is parliamentary procedure?